flongo82/raspberry_virtualization/README_API.md

 ```

 ## Usage
+### Before launching

+Create symlink linkforemulation, linking to anywhere, in the script folder.
+This is for faked pins to work correctly

 ### How to launch
 In order to run script in development mode, move to script folder and run